-Last night, a group of teens made it through our door one by one to participate in a group dinner event at our place.
-The setting is chill and lax.
+Last night, a group of teens congregated in our home to participate in a group dinner event we hosted.
+The setting was chill and lax.
 It’s a no makeup, hair up, shorts and T-shirts kind of night.
-I got tables and sofas/chairs set up in a 3/4 square , all facing the TV.
+I got tables and sofas/chairs set up in a 3/4 square, all facing the TV.
 What’s going on in our house?
-We hosted a Bob Ross night, Dinner and Painting, and it turned out to be fun on a dime.
+We hosted a Bob Ross night – Dinner and Painting – and it turned out to be fun on a dime.
 Well, it’s a little bit more than a dime expense but you’ll get what I mean.

 Saving on Supplies

 Doing some leg work and planning, we were able to save on supplies.
 Here are what to keep in mind:

 - Most Art Supplies Stores have promotional coupons on their site, or sent by mail/e-email.
 For example, A.C.
 Moore had a 60% off coupon in my inbox which I happily used to save up.